lsst-sqre/sqr-061/index.rst

 For each web application:

 - Healthy / not healthy that ideally runs a synthetic transaction through any underlying database
-- Counters for each HTTP status
+- Counters or events for each HTTP status
 - Usage counters for each route, as identified by the application (not from the URL, since that will probably generate too many too-specific routes)
-- Performance buckets (p50, p90, p99) by route
+- Time required to respond to each request by route
-- Unique users

 Kubernetes
 ^^^^^^^^^^